 - Reduce the percentage of action items past due.

-When it comes to setting these types of goals, let the data guide you.
+When it comes to setting these types of goals for safety professionals, let the data guide you.
 Where is your site struggling to maintain compliance?
 Which areas of performance are below company or site standards?

 Internal process improvement